The Matchmaker (1958 film): Production

 Don Hartman acquired the story for Paramount Pictures and took it over when he left Paramount to become an independent producer.
 He died shortly before its release.

 Reception

 Stanley Kauffmann of The New Republic wrote, "The film-script by John Michael Hayes condenses and alters the original but not in any outrageous fashion; it is the director and actors who fail it."

-Hello, Dolly!

-The 1964 Broadway musical Hello Dolly! starring Carol Channing and the 1969 film of the same name with Barbra Streisand and Walter Matthau were both based upon Wilder's play.